selective-php/database/docs/readme.md

 #### Advanced Join Clauses

 You may also specify more advanced join clauses.
-To get started, pass a RawExp as the second argument into the `joinRaw` and `leftJoinRaw` method.
+To get started, pass a (raw) string as the second argument into the `joinRaw` and `leftJoinRaw` method.

 ```php